 - Boutique Hotel

 - Guest Lounge

 Each suite is completely unique.
 Most are in the Gaudí-esque main house: all white walls and arched windows.
 Suites lead off a stunning central galleried atrium filled with plants, paintings and intriguing ornaments collected from around the world.
+The Garden Studio has its own private garden with outdoor hot tub (the ensuite is just as stunning, with a mural of Costa Rican birds and a Jacuzzi).
 There are Junior Suites with quaint bathrooms looking directly onto the view.
 Also here are two of the Master Suites: Ranchito, has an interior landscape of hills and coffee plantations while the stunning split-level Rosa Blanca has a bathroom overrun by a painted forest, and a breathtakingly romantic bedroom with 360-degree views from its wraparound tower windows.
 The Jacuzzi is fed by a little stream and the whole suite is utterly romantic.